-In reality, energy consumption will never give a "perfect" correlation with degree days of any base temperature, so, even if you do have degree days with a range of base temperatures available, it will be impossible to pick the appropriate base temperature just by looking at the correlations.
+In reality, energy consumption will never give a "perfect" correlation with degree days of any base temperature, so, even if you do have degree days with a range of base temperatures available, you can never be certain that you are picking the appropriate base temperature just by looking at the correlations.
 And, since the y-axis intercept varies so significantly with the base temperature chosen, it will consequently be impossible to obtain the baseload energy accurately.

 Baseload energy is certainly not suited to being wrapped up as a monthly kWh figure, as months are very different in calendar terms (this is explained further in our article on energy performance tracking).
 The simple fact that, in common 365-day years, March is over 10% longer than February makes it pretty clear that baseload energy consumption is unlikely to be constant from month to month.

-Most buildings are only heated to full temperature intermittently, usually to fit around occupancy hours (e.g. 0900 to 1700, Monday to Friday).
-However, degree days almost always cover a continuous time period: 24 hours a day, 7 days a week.
-This means that degree days are rarely an accurate representation of the outside air temperatures that are most relevant to heating energy consumption.
+Many buildings are only heated to full temperature intermittently, usually to fit around occupancy hours (e.g. 0900 to 1700, Monday to Friday).
+However, degree days cover a continuous time period: 24 hours a day, 7 days a week.
+This means that degree days are often not a perfect representation of the outside air temperatures that are most relevant to heating energy consumption.